harvardinformatics/short-trainings/r-ggplot/R_ggplot_revised.md

 ---
-title: "Harvard Informatics R ggplot Workshop"
+title: "[Short Training] Plotting in R with ggplot"
+description: "A brief introduction to data visualiztion in R with ggplot."
 date: "Fall, 2024"
 authors:
   - Lei Ma